-Fischer, who owns a 118-27 record in his five years at UW-Oshkosh, has guided the Titans to the NCAA Division III Championship during each of the past four seasons.
-Under Fischer’s guidance, UW-Oshkosh is one of eight Division III women’s programs to win at least one game at each of the past four NCAA postseasons as the Titans reached the third round in 2014 and 2017 and advanced to the second round in 2015 and 2016.
+Fischer, who sports a 165-37 record in his seven years at UW-Oshkosh, has guided the Titans to the NCAA Division III Championship five of the past six seasons.
+Under Fischer’s guidance UW-Oshkosh was one of eight Division III women’s programs to win at least one game at each of the four NCAA postseasons between 2014-17 as the Titans reached the third round in 2014 and 2017 and advanced to the second round in 2015 and 2016.
+UW-Oshkosh also capped the 2019 campaign with a trip to the third round of the NCAA postseason.

-Fischer earned 2014 Central Region Coach of the Year honors from D3hoops.com as well as WIAC Coach of the Year plaudits in 2013 and 2017.
-Fischer helped UW-Oshkosh win the 2017 WIAC regular season title in addition to three consecutive league tournament championships from 2014-16.
+Fischer earned 2014 Central Region Coach of the Year honors from D3hoops.com as well as WIAC Coach of the Year plaudits in 2013, 2017 and 2019.
+Fischer helped UW-Oshkosh win the 2017 and 2019 WIAC regular season titles in addition to league tournament championships in 2014, 2015, 2016 and 2019.
+Fischer’s 2019 squad was the program’s second to sweep the WIAC regular season and postseason titles and first since the league tournament debuted in 1999.

 During the 2015-16 season, Fischer helped lead the Titans to a 23-6 record, including an 11-3 mark in the WIAC.
 UW-Oshkosh finished the year ranked 13th by D3hoops.com after reaching at least the second round of the NCAA postseason for the third year in a row.
 The Titans capped the season ranked third in the nation with 12.1 turnovers per game while also leading the WIAC in scoring defense (51.1), 3-point field goal percentage (.348), assists (13.34) and turnover margin (+5.79).